San Francisco 49ers vs. Jacksonville Jaguars NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- San Francisco and its opponents have gone over the current 46-point total in six of eight games this season.
+- San Francisco's games this season have gone over 44.5 points six of nine times.

-- Jacksonville's games have gone over 46 points in three of nine chances this season.
+- Jacksonville's games have gone over 44.5 points in four of nine chances this season.

-- The two teams combine to average 39.7 points per game, 6.3 less than the total in this contest.
+- Sunday's over/under is 3.9 points higher than the combined 40.6 PPG average of the two teams.

 49ers stats and trends

-- The 49ers have yet to cover the spread this season when favored by 5.5 points or more.
+- The 49ers have been favored by 6 points or more one time this season and have not covered the spread in any of them.

-- San Francisco's games this year have hit the over on five of eight set point totals (62.5%).
+- San Francisco's games this year have hit the over in 55.6% of its opportunities (five times in nine games with a set point total).

-- San Francisco is 1-2 against the spread and 2-1 overall in games when it records more than 25.8 points.
+- When San Francisco puts up more than 25.8 points, it is 2-2 against the spread and 3-1 overall.

-- In games that San Francisco piles up more than 366.4 yards, the team is 1-2 against the spread and 2-1 overall.
+- In games that San Francisco picks up over 366.4 yards, the team is 1-2 against the spread and 2-1 overall.

-- The 49ers have turned the ball over nine more times (14 total) than the Jaguars have forced a turnover (5) this season.
+- This year, the 49ers have turned the ball over 14 times, nine more than the Jaguars' takeaways (5).

 - Click over to SISportsbook and find the latest spread, moneyline and total for San Francisco's matchup with the Jaguars.